uelichueli/swiyu-admin-ch.github.io/_pages/technology-stack.md

 ---
-title: Tech Roadmap
+title: Technology Stack
-permalink: /tech-roadmap
+permalink: /technology-stack/
 toc: true
+toc_sticky: true
 ---

-# Swiss e-ID and trust infrastructure: Roadmap (work in progress)

-## Introduction

 An initial selection which technology will be utilized for the issuance of the e-ID and underlying trust infrastructure has been made.
 A more detailed explanation regarding this choice can be found here: [Initial Technology](https://github.com/e-id-admin/open-source-community/blob/main/tech-roadmap/initial-technology.md)